Gibbs' Reflective Cycle: The Six Stages of Reflection Explained

 Finally, in the 'Conclusion' stage, the student would summarise their reflections by noting what they have learned from the experience.
 They would then set an 'Action Plan' for how they will apply this newfound knowledge in their future practice.

-Gibbs' Reflective Cycle is a useful tool for nurses to utilize in order to reflect on their past experiences and improve their practice.
+Gibbs' Reflective Cycle is a useful tool for nurses to utilise in order to reflect on their past experiences and improve their practice.
 By using reflective questions, nurses can actively engage in reflection and identify areas for improvement.

 The Gibbs Reflective Cycle, a model of reflection, can be a powerful tool for learning and personal development across various vocations.
 Here are five fictional examples: